unexist/blog/_drafts/nomad.md

 steps for this workload.
 Once this is done a new **allocation** is created and scheduled on a client node.,

-There are many different objects, but it is probably easier just to start with a concrete example and we are going to step through it line by line:
+There are many different object types, but it is probably easier just to start with a concrete example and explain it line by line as we go:

 ###### **HCL**
 ```hcl